doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ```

-**Notice** how the `ManyToManyField` is now replaced by the `ArrayModelField`.
+**Notice** how the `ManyToManyField` is now replaced by the `ArrayField`.
 To display the Array field in Django Admin, a `Form` for the field must be present.
 Since the array is made up of abstract `Author` models, the form can be easily created by using a `ModelForm`.
 If you do not specify a `ModelForm` for your array  models in the `model_form_class` argument, Djongo will automatically generate a `ModelForm` for you.

 ![Array-model-field](/djongo/assets/images/array-model-field.png)